nyakase/advent-of-code/README.md

 I'm not sure if I will or can come back to 2020 day 3 seeing as though I already have the stars, but I'll probably get to day 4 at some point.

 ## Trivia
 In 2024, I wrote the solutions over SSH in Termux on my phone up until day 2 part 2.
 In it I needed to do a small refactor and indent to the point of it wrapping annoyingly on my phone.
-I am tempted to jokingly call it a "feature" ("don't write overindented code"), but what I actually did was just use Tailscale SSH over Web.
+I am tempted to jokingly call it a "feature" ("don't write overindented code"), but what I did for day 2 part 2 through day 4 part 2 was just use Tailscale SSH over Web.